 Concept, UI/UX design, prototype

 As the creator economy continued to evolve, Graphy adapted and expanded its offerings to include paid webinars, communities, and memberships.
-This increased complexity frustrated creators attempting to manage multiple business channels.
+I foresaw that this increased complexity would frustrate creators attempting to manage multiple business channels.
 Our goal was to consolidate these functionalities into a unified dashboard.